Kadacheahmedrami/smart-parking/readme.md

 ---

 ## ✨ Overview
 A compact, Wi‑Fi enabled smart parking monitor built on the ESP32, equipped with six HC‑SR04 ultrasonic sensors and intuitive LEDs.
-It serves real‑time parking slot data as JSON and integrates seamlessly with a React front‑end dashboard for live visualization.
+It serves real‑time parking slot data as JSON and integrates seamlessly with a NextJs front‑end dashboard for live visualization.

 ---